This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood tests will be done to help monitor your child's dehydration.

-- Urine tests will be done to make sure your child's organs, such as his kidneys, are working correctly.
+- Urine tests will be done to make sure your child's organs, such as his or her kidneys, are working correctly.

 - An oral rehydration solution (ORS) contains the right amounts of salt, sugar, and minerals in water.
 It is the best oral liquid for replacing body fluids in children.

 - A nasogastric (NG) tube may be inserted if your child vomits often and cannot keep liquids down.
-This is a tube that goes from his nose to his stomach.
-Healthcare providers can use the NG tube to give your child the liquids he needs.
+This is a tube that goes from his or her nose to his or her stomach.
+Healthcare providers can use the NG tube to give your child the liquids he or she needs.

 - IV liquids may be needed if your child has severe dehydration.

-- During treatment, your child's eyelids, hands, and feet may swell from the liquids he is getting.
+During treatment, your child's eyelids, hands, and feet may swell from the liquids he or she is getting.
 If your child gets IV fluids, they may leak out of the vein and cause swelling.
-His vein may become inflamed.
-If an NG tube is placed in his nose, he may have pain or a nosebleed.
-Some liquid may get into his lungs and lead to a lung infection.
-Your child's bowels may stop working during the time he is being treated with an oral rehydration solution (ORS).
-This can make his stomach swell.
+His or her vein may become inflamed.
+If an NG tube is placed in his or her nose, he or she may have pain or a nosebleed.
+Some liquid may get into his or her lungs and lead to a lung infection.
+Your child's bowels may stop working during the time he or she is being treated with an oral rehydration solution (ORS).
+This can make his or her stomach swell.